approvals/ApprovalTests.cpp/doc/Namers.md

 <sup>[snippet source](/ApprovalTests_Catch2_Tests/Catch2DocumentationSamples.cpp#L77-L94) / [anchor](#snippet-catch2_multiple_output_files_hard_coded)</sup>
 <!-- endsnippet -->

+Note: Catch2 sub-sections continue to run even if the previous one failed.
+This is useful, as it allows you to approve all the files in one test run.

 ### doctest

+You can have a file-per-subcase.

 Note: unlike Catch, doctest sub-cases must have static strings for names, so if you want to name things dynamically, you will have to use the native Approval Tests mechanism - see below.